Kunstmuseen Krefeld: Collection

 The collection of the Kunstmuseen Krefeld comprises approx. 14,000 works from the fields of painting, sculpture, graphic art, applied art, photography and new media.

 Art before 1945

-The older works in the museum bear the mark of the history of the museum's origins—especially in the many donations and endowments from the early dayswhich form the foundation of the collection.
+The older works in the museum bear the mark of the history of the museum's origins—especially in the many donations and endowments from the early days which form the foundation of the collection.
 The aforementioned Oetker Collection is particularly worthy of mention, as well as the Kramer Collection with medieval sculptures from the Lower Rhine.
 So too, the former Beckerath Collection forms a closed complex of Italian Renaissance art with, among other things, several high-quality sculptural works of the Quattrocento.

 One focus is on paintings from the 19th century, including works by Franz von Lenbach, Wilhelm Leibl, Johann Wilhelm Schirmer, Hans Thoma and various artists of the Düsseldorf School of Painting.
 Of particular note is Der Schadow-Kreis, a joint painting by Eduard Bendemann, Theodor Hildebrandt, Julius Hübner, Wilhelm von Schadow and Karl Ferdinand Sohn, created in Rome in 1830.